lingui/js-lingui/docs/misc/react-intl.rst

       Read the <a href="/docs>documentation</a>.
    </p>

-When using the Babel plugin, all we need to do is to wrap the message in a :component:`Trans` component:
+All we need to do is to wrap the message in a :jsxmacro:`Trans` macro:

 .. code-block:: html